 Each ensemble should designate one person, the Group Registrar, to register the entire group.
 The Handbell Musicians of America membership name and number for the group will be required and should be used by all members of the ensemble.
 The Group Registrar should note if your group is able to host any orphan ringers.
 Individuals who are attending without their group (“orphans”), please let us know whether you would like to be hosted by another group, and what your preferred bell positions are.

 |Registrant Type||Registration Fees|

 Cancellations may be made by contacting the Area 1 Registrar via email at email@example.com.
 Refunds will be issued for cancellations submitted before March 11 in the amount charged less a $2 processing fee.
 No refunds will be issued after March 11.

 Scholarships are available on a variety of levels.
 If you are in need of financial assistance in order to attend this event, please review the scholarship information and application directions on our scholarships page.

 HMA AREA 1 COVID-19 VACCINATION POLICY

-Participants will also be required to wear a mask at all public indoor venues, except when eating.
+Audience members will also be strongly encouraged to wear a mask at all indoor venues.